Pennsylvania Approved Program

 Consideration for field experience credit will be given to recent experience in working with children in an instructional setting.
 Candidates will discuss recent experiences with the Director of the Teacher Intern Program during the personal interview portion of the program intake process.

-Student teaching, as a teacher intern, requires a minimum of 12 weeks.
+Student teaching, as a teacher intern, requires a minimum of 12 weeks/12 credits.
 These are full-time assignments and are arranged through the Director of the Teacher Intern Program.
 School sites for student teaching are planned early in the semester prior to the actual student teaching experience.
 Additional time may be added to the beginning or end of the 12-week assignment in order to meet the required field experience hours.

 School sites for student teaching are selected from school districts within a 50-mile radius of Susquehanna University.
 The university’s teacher intern supervisors will observe the interns a minimum of four times during the student teaching experience, and intern student teachers will attend a minimum of four seminars on the university campus.